 - During the summer of 2007 there were two new cabins constructed at the south end of Kakwa Lake (the old cabins have been removed); one is open for public use and the other is the park headquarters used by park rangers and volunteer park hosts.
 The public cabin is open on a first-come first-serve basis year-round and is open to all park users, this cabin is equipped with a woodstove, table and bench, accommodations for approximately 10 people with sleeping platforms and a loft, and a counter with storage underneath the counter top.
 Please note this cabin doubles as an emergency shelter and warming hut, so please keep it clean and in better shape than found.
 Please dump gray water into the pit toilet that is located near the cabin.

 - Firearms are not permitted in the provincial park unless during an open season specified under the Wildlife Act and anyone hunting must have a valid licence and appropriate species licence.

 Walker Creek access road condition up to Bastille Creek (km 75) varies.
 Please read Attention Visitors notice above.
 From there it is 29 km to Kakwa Lake.
 The section between Bastille and Buchanan Creeks (10 km) is wet and muddy in spots, depending on the weather, and from Buchanan up to Kakwa lake (19 km) is dry and a pretty hard surface.

 - Be prepared for any weather conditions while visiting the park, you are in an isolated area and weather can change rapidly.

-- Carry extra fuel as it is an approx 100 km run to Kakwa Lake from where you off load.
+- Carry extra fuel, as it is an approximately 100 km run to Kakwa Lake from where you off load.